streamdata-gallery-organizations/aws-config/_listings/aws-config/openapi.md

       parameters:
       - in: query
         name: ComplianceSummary
-        description: "The number of AWS Config rules that are compliant and the number that are\t\t\tnoncompliant, up to a maximum of 25 for each"
+        description: The number of AWS Config rules that are compliant and the number that arenoncompliant, up to a maximum of 25 for each
         type: string
       responses:
         200: